open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 OpenTelemetry Histogram becomes a metric family with the following:

 - A single `{name}_count` metric denoting the count field of the histogram.
-  All attributes of the histogram point are converted to prometheus labels.
+  All attributes of the histogram point are converted to Prometheus labels.
 - `{name}_sum` metric denoting the sum field of the histogram, reported only if the sum is positive and monotonic.
-All attributes of the histogram point are converted to prometheus labels.
+All attributes of the histogram point are converted to Prometheus labels.
 - A series of `{name}` metric points that contain all attributes of the histogram point recorded as labels.
 Additionally, a label, denoted as `le` is added denoting a bucket boundary, and having its value be the stringified